-Data on the numbers of methicillin-resistant Staphylococcus aureus (MRSA) and methicillin-sensitive Staphylococcus aureus (MSSA) cases for public hospitals are reported separately at a state or territory level.
+Data on the numbers of methicillin-resistant Staphylococcus aureus (MRSA) and methicillin-sensitive Staphylococcus aureus (MSSA) cases for public hospitals are reported separately at a state or territory level for the collection years of 2010-11 to 2015-16 inclusive, and at hospital level for the collection year of 2016-17.

-A case (patient episode) of SAB is defined as a positive blood culture for
+A case (patient episode) of SAB is defined as a positive blood culture for Staphylococcus aureus.

-Staphylococcus aureus.
 For surveillance purposes, only the first isolate per patient is counted, unless at least 14 days has passed without a positive blood culture, after which an additional episode is recorded.

-A case of SAB will be considered to be healthcare-associated if: the first positive blood culture is collected more than 48 hours after hospital admission or less than 48 hours after discharge, or, if the first positive blood culture is collected 48 hours or less after admission and one or more of the following key clinical criteria was met for the patient episode of SAB:
+A case of SAB will be considered to be healthcare-associated if: the first positive blood culture is collected more than 48 hours after hospital admission or less than 48 hours after discharge, or, if the first positive blood culture is collected less than or equal to 48 hours after admission to hospital and the patient-episode of SAB meets at least one of the following criteria:

 - 1. SAB is a complication of the presence of an indwelling medical device (for example, intravascular line, haemodialysis vascular access, cerebrospinal fluid shunt, urinary catheter). - 2.
 SAB occurs within 30 days of a surgical procedure where the SAB is related to the surgical site. - 3.
-An invasive instrumentation or incision related to the SAB was performed within 48 hours. - 4.
+SAB was diagnosed within 48 hours of a related invasive instrumentation or incision. - 4.
 SAB is associated with neutropenia contributed to by cytotoxic therapy.
-Neutropenia is defined as at least two separate calendar days with values of absolute neutrophil count <500 cells/mm $^3$ (<0.5 x 10 $^9$ / L) on or within a seven-day time period which includes the date the positive blood specimen was collected (Day 1), the 3 calendar days before and the 3 calendar days after.
+Neutropenia is defined as at least two separate calendar days with values of absolute neutrophil count or total white blood cell count (WBC) <500 cells/mm $^3$ (<0.5 x $10^9$ / L) on or within a seven-day time period which includes the date the positive blood specimen was collected (Day 1), the 3 calendar days before and the 3 calendar days after.

-This definition of a case of SAB was used by all states and territories for reporting for the 2015-16 year.
+This definition of a case of SAB was used by all states and territories for reporting for the 2015-16 and 2016-17 years.